matt123miller/dnd-journal/game-1/game-1.md

 "No!
 Something else."
 Ever the inquisitive type, Liana got up and made to leave their booth.
 "I'm going to check."

-She dropped into a crouch, an old habit picked up from too many nights spent in the dark streets and alleyways of the Gnomish capital of Trolanport.
+She dropped into a crouch, an old habit of too many nights spent in the dark streets and alleyways of the Gnomish capital of Trolanport.
 Absent mindedly running a hand over the handle of a dagger strapped across her ribs, she was thankful the thugs who knocked her out a few hours earlier had stowed her belongings in that warehouse, there to take as she and her companions fled.
 Liana doubted this was would come down to blades, but she was cautious to a fault.
 Placing one gentle foot after another, she crept down the train until reaching the booth in question.
 Hearing scuffling noises and hushed whisper, she took a peek.

 Inside Liana saw the Dwarf and Half-Orc quickly tieing the hands and feet of the 3, evidently knocked out, figures.
 The sacks were already over their heads.
 Liana didn't interrupt straight away.
 These people were nothing to her, why should she care?
 Curiosity held her in place though.